TITLE 8 SOCIAL SERVICES

 B. The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 created the temporary assistance for needy families (TANF) block grant under Title IV of the Social Security Act.
 Through the New Mexico Works Act of 1998, NMSA 1978, Section 27-2B-1 et seq., the New Mexico works program was created.

-C. In coordination with the NMW program, the department administers the food stamp employment and training program (E&T) pursuant to the Food Security Act of 1985 and federal regulations at Title 7, Code of Federal Regulations.
+C. In coordination with the NMW program, the [department] health care authority administers the food stamp employment and training program (E&T) pursuant to the Food Security Act of 1985 and federal regulations at Title 7, Code of Federal Regulations.

 8.102.461.4 DURATION: Permanent.